Does the Question Really Matter? Training-Free Data Selection for Vision-Language SFT: Analysis and Ablation Studies

 This section evaluates the robustness of CVS with respect to evaluator architecture and evaluator scale.
 All experiments fix the target model to the pre-trained LLaVA-1.5-7B model and are conducted on Vision-Flan.

-\textbf{Evaluator architecture.} We replace the evaluator from Qwen2.5-VL-7B-Instruct with InternVL3-8B~\cite{zhu2025internvl3exploringadvancedtraining}, which belongs to a different model family.
+\textbf{Evaluator architecture} We replace the evaluator from Qwen2.5-VL-7B-Instruct with LLaVA-OneVision-1.5-4B-Instruct~\cite{an2025llava}, which belongs to a different model family.
 As shown in Figure~\ref{fig:family}, CVS consistently outperforms random sampling across all sampling ratios (5\%, 10\%, and 15\%) under both evaluator architectures, indicating that CVS does not rely on any specific model architecture.
+We further evaluate CVS with InternVL3-8B~\cite{zhu2025internvl3} as the evaluator and report the corresponding results in Appendix~\ref{Benchmark_results}.

-\textbf{Evaluator scale.} We further vary the evaluator size within the Qwen2.5-VL family, comparing 3B and 7B models.
+\textbf{Evaluator scale} We further vary the evaluator size within the Qwen2.5-VL family, comparing 3B and 7B models.
 Figure~\ref{fig:param} shows a clear scaling trend: larger evaluators consistently lead to better downstream performance across all sampling ratios.

 Overall, these results suggest that CVS benefits from stronger evaluators while remaining robust to evaluator architecture.
 This behavior contrasts with COINCIDE, which reports performance saturation or degradation when increasing proxy model size, indicating that CVS exhibits more favorable scalability.
 As the community continues to release increasingly powerful VLLMs, CVS can directly leverage stronger evaluators without modifying the algorithm.